 The UIS Course Buyout Request Form Template above must be filled out with all the required signatures when a portion of a faculty member’s salary is being financed or subsidized through grant funding.
 The form should be submitted to the Department Chair and the Dean of the respective college for approval.

-A faculty member may elect to “buy out” of teaching (often referred to as “course release”) to work on a sponsored project at a rate equal to 1/8th of a nine-month Institutional Base Salary (IBS) plus benefits* for each course released.
+A faculty member may elect to “buy out” of teaching (often referred to as “course release”) to work on a sponsored project at a rate equal to 1/8th of a nine-month Institutional Base Salary (IBS) plus benefits/fringe for each course released.
+For grants that require indirect costs to be assessed on salary and benefits, this must be accounted for in the budget at the time of proposal submission.
+See samples below using Fiscal Year 2026 rates.

 The National Science Foundation (NSF) require that salary requests in grant budgets be expressed as months.
-No more than 2 months’ of regular salary may be requested for any senior personnel in any one year.
+No more than 2 months’ of regular salary may be requested for any senior personnel in any one year without proper justification and budget approval.
 The limit of two months’ salary includes compensation received from all NSF-funded grants²

 FAQs

-A. It is the responsibility of the Dean to decide if faculty can still apply for an overload of coursework.
+- A buy-out falls within 100% of an employee's university effort.
+An overload is effort expended above 100% of university assignments.
+It is the responsibility of the faculty's Dean to decide if a project falls outside of a faculty member's scope of duties, and may apply for an overload of coursework through the Service in Excess process.
 Our guidelines suggest that deans maintain balance and not overload faculty so that research can get done.

 If your questions are not addressed on this page, please submit your question to ora@uis.edu